Winning a Petition for a Writ of Habeas Corpus

 A Writ of Habeas Corpus may be sought after state and/or federal appeals processes have been exhausted.
 If you cannot file an appeal or your appeal was denied, then a Writ may be a good option for you.

-When you contact Spolin & Dukes P.C., we will carefully evaluate your case to determine whether you are eligible to file a criminal appeal or a Petition for a Writ of Habeas Corpus.
-We will make sure you understand your options.
-Call us today at (866) 716-2805.
+A qualified habeas corpus attorney will carefully evaluate your case to determine whether you are eligible to file a criminal appeal or a Petition for a Writ of Habeas Corpus.
+Visit SPCRC's Recommended Lawyers page to find attorneys we suggest for these cases.

 Potential Arguments to Support a Writ of Habeas Corpus

 There are hundreds of arguments that can be made in a Petition for a Writ of Habeas Corpus.
-Some common arguments Spolin & Dukes P.C. uses in Writ Petitions include:
+Some common arguments used in Writ Petitions include:

 Deadlines for State and Federal Writs of Habeas Corpus